 Bad SEO vs Good SEO.
 What Is the Difference?

 SEO is a technique used to optimise your website so that it will organically rank higher in search engine results.
-SEO is not cheap and requires a long term investment before its true benefits start to show.
+Good SEO is not cheap and requires a long term investment before its true benefits start to show.

 Bad SEO promises to deliver positive results instantly and at a cheaper cost.
 But in reality, it is capable of destroying your Google ranking and potentially your online business.

-Bad SEO techniques are unethical tactics and hacks that try to deceive search engines into ranking websites higher.
+Bad or unethical SEO techniques are tactics and hacks that try to deceive search engines into ranking websites higher.

 Where your website ranks on Google can make or break your business.
 With 5.8 billion searches per day, competition is fierce.
 The race to the top can feel like a daunting task.
 Unfortunately, this has created a market for Black Hat SEO.

 There are no shortcuts in life, and the same goes for SEO.
 If you cheat your way to the top, Google will penalise your website, which will have severe consequences for your online presence.

 Black Hat SEO is not worth the 15 minutes of fame.
-Real SEO is about delivering consistent results over longer periods of time.
+High quality SEO is about delivering consistent results over longer periods of time.